-Egg Cholesterol in the Diet,
+Transcript: Egg Cholesterol in the Diet

-So maybe an omelet might not be good, but how much dietary cholesterol is in just like one egg?
-“A single egg yolk contains approximately 215 mg to 275 mg of cholesterol (depending on the size).
-The yolk of a large egg provides more than the 210 mg of cholesterol in a Hardee’s Monster Thickburger, which contains two-thirds of a pound of beef, three slices of cheese and four strips of bacon.
-The media storm that followed compared an egg to the fast food monstrosity du jour, the KFC double down, where even the bun is made out of meat.
+So maybe an omelet might not be good, but how much dietary cholesterol is in just, like, one egg?
+A single egg yolk contains approximately 215mg to 275mg of cholesterol (depending on the size).
+The yolk of a large egg provides more than the 210mg of cholesterol in a Hardee’s Monster Thickburger, which contains two-thirds of a pound of beef, three slices of cheese, and four strips of bacon.
+The media storm that followed compared an egg to the fast food monstrosity du jour, the KFC Double Down, where even the bun is made out of meat.
 What came worst: the chicken or the egg?

-A single egg yolk… thus exceeds the recommended daily intake of cholesterol.
-So you could eat just like celery the whole rest of the day and you’d still be over the limit.
+A single egg yolk thus exceeds the recommended daily intake of cholesterol.
+So you could eat just, like, celery the whole rest of the day, and you could still be over the limit.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.